 1. What does it mean to contest a Will?

-Contesting a will is when valued members of the deceased’s family feel they were unfairly left out of a Will or not adequately provided for.
+Contesting a Will is when valued members of the deceased’s family feel they were unfairly left out of a Will or not adequately provided for.

-The validity of a Will can be challenged in Australia by law if there is a good reason.
+The contents of a Will can be challenged in Australia by law if there is a good reason.
 This can be based upon a number of factors including whether or not the situation is grossly unfair; financial needs of family members or other dependents; and if the Will maker was subject to undue influence or lacked mental capacity to make the Will.
 These claims are known as family provision claims.

 A family provision claim on the deceased estate can then be made to the court to dispute the Will.
 It is important to obtain legal advice as soon as possible if you are considering making a claim.

 The validity of a Will can also be challenged.
 This can include things such as whether the Willmaker knew of the contents and impacts of their Will and whether the Willmaker may have been influenced to include (or not include) particular provisions and/or beneficiaries.